Rafa00127/VULKAN-TORCH/sharing_docs/paddleocr.en.md

 - **CTC is decoded on the GPU.**
 - **det matches PaddleOCR.**
 - **Convolutions run on matrix cores** (2026-09): the fused conv path is ~2.1× faster on det's 9×9 kernels.
-Re-measure with `tools/bench_ocr.py` (the timings above need weights pre-loaded and lines pre-cut, and A/B has to be interleaved — the script does all three).
+Mind the measurement setup if you re-run it: weights pre-loaded, line segmentation outside the timing, and A/B interleaved.